taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

  As far as I know, GCP is still [not profitable](https://www.sdxcentral.com/articles/news/will-google-cloud-ever-be-profitable/2023/02/) even though Google has invested in it [since 2008](https://en.wikipedia.org/wiki/Google_Cloud_Platform).
 Probably I would want to skip GCP and consider either AWS or Azure.

 For AWS, the most popular and widely accepted certificate is [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/).
 As of March 2023, AWS provides [12 certificates](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm).
-You don't need to take the exams in any specific order.

 For Microsoft, the most popular certificate is [Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/).